 However, there are two broad arenas of critique of this commonly adopted framework, each raised by de Haan and Zoomers, which, in our view, are highly pertinent to the contexts of many Aboriginal Australians.
 The first is that the focus in livelihood approaches on interchanges and trade-offs between what are construed as various forms of 'capital' makes it difficult to move beyond just material motives and aspirations.
 Quoting Arce (2003: 205-6), de Haan and Zoomers question the reduction of 'livelihood to the mobilization and deployment of social and organizational resources for the pursuit of economic and environmental goals' (see also Scoones 2009: 177).
-The second, and underlying, arena of critique is that in their view, livelihood studies downplay potential limitations in people's access to livelihood opportunities and in their capacity for flexible interchanges of the various forms of power, systems of social relations, and the character of formal and informal institutions which may variously constrain or (we would argue) enable means of gaining a living for the group or individual concerned (de Haan and Zoomers 2005: 32-7).
+The second, and underlying, arena of critique is that in their view, livelihood studies downplay potential limitations in people's access to livelihood opportunities and in their capacity for flexible interchanges of the various forms of capital.
+These limitations are held to arise through the particular configurations of power, systems of social relations, and the character of formal and informal institutions which may variously constrain or (we would argue) enable means of gaining a living for the group or individual concerned (de Haan and Zoomers 2005: 32-7).